Cojacfar/FlaskWeb/python-create-deploy-flask.md

 ## Flask Development
 Now we're ready to create our Flask application!
 For the purposes of our example, we're going to make a very simple Flask application.

-Flask can be setup in a lot of different ways, and here we'll be making a very minimal application that can be built upon easily.
+Flask can be set up in a lot of different ways, and here we'll be making a very minimal application that can be built upon easily.
 This application doesn't utilize a database or any other external functionality, but all of that can be easily added later!

 In the root of your Git repository (along with your configuration files), create a *FlaskWeb* folder.
 Underneath this folder, you should create *static* and *templates* folders to look like this:
 ```XML